ToshioCP/Gtk4-tutorial/gfm/sec14.md

 It is possible to add the provider to the context of GtkTextView instead of GdkDiplay.
 To do so, rewrite `tfe_text_view_new`.
+First, get the GtkStyleContext object of a TfeTextView object.
+Then adds the CSS provider to the context.

 ~~~C
 GtkWidget *